Fatigue is one of the most common and disabling symptoms of multiple sclerosis.

 - develop early in the morning, even after a restful night

-- get worse throughout the day
+- worsen throughout the day

-- get worse with heat and humidity
+- be aggravated by heat and humidity

 - interfere with everyday activities and responsibilities

 - be unrelated to physical ailments or depression levels

 Doctors use the Modified Fatigue Impact Scale (MFIS) to assess a patient’s fatigue symptoms.
 The MFIS is a 21 item questionnaire that covers physical, cognitive, and psychosocial health.

 An MFIS questionnaire typically takes 5-10 minutes to complete and contains statements including:

 Patients then describe how these statements have reflected their experience in the prior 4 weeks.
 They do so using a scale.

 - 2: sometimes